 The Protector Awards have been started on behalf of the Kolkata Police.
 The highest prize money is Rs.
 50,000.
 The award is given to those who maintain safety in various aspects.
-The puja organizers have been requested to allow senior citizens holding the 'Pronam' card under the same name to be allowed via the VIP gate into the pandal.
+The puja organizers have been requested to allow senior citizens holding the 'Pronam' card under the Kolkata Police programme of the same name to be allowed via the VIP gate into the pandal.
 The Kolkata Police hoped that like other years communal harmony will be maintained at this year's Puja too.